 Now for two fronts of restraint on unlimited profits and unlimited income for employers/owners:

-5. Individual rights and dignity of employees are not to be ignored because of profit opportunities (similar to court rules of minority rights before majority rule).
-Other options are available to employers: individual promotions with expanded markets and expanded product lines, more training, greater safety protocols, higher pay rates, etc.
+5. Individual rights and dignity of employees are not to be ignored because of profit opportunities (similar to court measures to prioritize minority rights before majority rule).
+Options other than ever-expanding profits are available to employers: expanded markets and expanded product lines, more training for employees, greater safety protocols, higher pay rates, etc.

 6. Social norms and values restrain monetary profit opportunities within social systems created by culture, history and the consensus of communities.